Kumar72/cater-me-tonight/README.md

 ![alt text](data-model.png "Data Model")

 ## Future Feature Sets:
-  * The applications sends a confirmation email to the event planner and caterer when submitting order
+  * Email confirmation sent to both event planner and caterer
-  * The caterer logs in to an order central where they view all placed orders
+  * Order history for event planner
-  * Event planner has access to previous orders
+  * Order central for caterer to manage and fulfil orders

 ## Stumbling and Learning Points:
   * Changing requirements and discovery